 This course explores the development of global marketing programmes from the determination of global branding objectives through to the design of marketing communications, distribution, and pricing activities.
 Students examine the international similarities and differences in marketing functions as related to the cultural, economic, political and social dimensions of the environment.

-Financial Management & Systems for International Business
+Financial Management & Systems

 The graduates will be prepared to understand the essentials of key financial and management accounting techniques with a view to being able to understand the implications.
 Finance and Operations IS will also be investigated.